boipeloawongele/hackathonportfolio1/README.md

-# hackathonportfolio1
-Feb2025Cohort Hackathon 1: Portfolio Challenge
+#Feb2025Cohort Hackathon 1: Portfolio Challenge🚀
 Welcome to the PLP Academy Portfolio Challenge! 🎉

 This README.md file provides all the details you need to successfully complete and submit your project.
 Let’s get started! 💻